Brauer groups of 1-motives: Introduction

 which extends Grothendieck's group homomorphism (\ref{eq:DeltaGrothendieck}) to locally ringed $S$-stacks.

-\textbf{Applications to 1-motives }\\ Let $M=[u:X \rightarrow G]$ be a 1-motive defined over a scheme $S$, with $X$ an $S$-group scheme which is, locally for the \'etale topology, a constant group scheme defined by a finitely generated free $\ZZ \,$-module, $G$ an extension of an abelian $S$-scheme by an $S$-torus, and finally $u:X \rightarrow G $ a morphism of $S$-group schemes.
-Since in \cite[Expos\'e XVIII, \S 1.4]{SGA4} Deligne associates to any length two complex of abelian sheaves a Picard stack, in Section \ref{geometricalcase} we can define the Brauer group $\Br(M)$ of the 1-motive $M$ as the Brauer group of the associated Picard stack $\cM$, i.e.
+Let $M=[u:X \rightarrow G]$ be a 1-motive defined over a scheme $S$, with $X$ an $S$-group scheme which is, locally for the \'etale topology, a constant group scheme defined by a finitely generated free $\ZZ \,$-module, $G$ an extension of an abelian $S$-scheme by an $S$-torus, and finally $u:X \rightarrow G $ a morphism of $S$-group schemes.
+Since in \cite[Expos\'e XVIII, \S 1.4]{SGA4D} Deligne associates to any length two complex of abelian sheaves a Picard stack, in Section \ref{geometricalcase} we can define the Brauer group of the 1-motive $M$ as the Brauer group $ \Br(\cM)$ of the associated Picard stack $\cM$ and by Theorem \ref{thm:BR(X)inj} we have an injective group homomorphism $\delta: \Br(\cM) \rightarrow \HH^2_{\acute {e}t}(\cM,\GG_{m, {\cM}}).$ At the end of Section \ref{geometricalcase} we prove the effectiveness of the descent of Azumaya algebras and of $\GG_m$-gerbes with respect to the quotient map $\iota : G \to [G/X] \cong \cM $ (Lemma \ref{lem:DescentAzumaya} and Lemma \ref{lem:DescentGerbes}).